michaelshorter/TapWriter/README.md

 Line 163: Welcome message to show Imp and printer are online Lnes 656 - 663: Uncomment all but one Tap_ID.
 This is the unique Tap_ID for this Imp.

 In the HTML

+Lines 94 - 102: Add in your unique Imp names and URLS.